 The Academic Support Center abides by Wilson College’s decisions about weather-related closures.
-When the campus is closed, all ASC services are cancelled, including online writing support.
+When the campus is closed, all ASC services are canceled, including online writing support.
 When the campus opens at 10 a.m., the ASC will open at 10 a.m.
-Tutoring sessions scheduled prior to 10 a.m. will be cancelled.
+Tutoring sessions scheduled prior to 10 a.m. will be canceled.

 The ASC's No-Show and Cancellation Policy

-We realize that students are busy and that unexpected events happen, but we request that students provide at least twelve hours of advance notice when they need to cancel a tutoring appointment in the ASC.
+We realize that students are busy and that unexpected events happen, but ask that students provide at least 12 hours of advance notice when they need to cancel a tutoring appointment in the ASC.
 In cases of unexpected events or illness, please provide your tutor with as much advance notice as possible.

 Students who repeatedly miss appointments do a disservice to both tutors and other students who could benefit from tutoring.
-Therefore, students who no-show three or more times in a given semester are automatically locked out of the ASC’s schedule management software.
-If students wish to be reinstated to access tutoring services, they must meet with either Sarah Feldberg or Shelbie D’Annibale.
-ASC staff reserve the right to restrict students’ access to tutoring services for a full semester if they no-show six or more appointments during that period.
+Therefore, students who miss three or more appointments in a given semester are automatically locked out of the ASC’s schedule management software.
+If students wish to be reinstated to access tutoring services, they must meet with either Sarah Feldberg or Cathy Wilt.
+ASC staff reserve the right to restrict students’ access to tutoring services for a full semester if they miss six or more appointments during that period.